Emerging Scholars Program

 - be a freshman or sophomore in Barnard, CC, SEAS or GS

 - be available for one of the weekly section times.
-Please mark your preferences in the application.
+Please mark your preferences when you fill out the application.

 How does the application process work?